inabikarilibrary/inalib/inapedia/players/italian/giu.md

 # Giu

-Giu is an Italian player, maining Chain.
+Giu is an Italian :it: player, maining Chain.

 ## Achievements